guntherbensch/repframe/README.md

 ## References
+Anderson, T. W., & Rubin, H. (1949).
+Estimation of the parameters of a single equation in a complete system of stochastic equations. *The Annals of Mathematical Statistics*, *20*(1), 46-63.

-Dreber, A. & Johanneson, M. (2024).
-A Framework for Evaluating Reproducibility and Replicability in Economics. *Economic Inquiry*. doi: [10.1111/ecin.13244](https://onlinelibrary.wiley.com/doi/full/10.1111/ecin.13244).
+Dreber, A. & Johanneson, M. (2025).
+A Framework for Evaluating Reproducibility and Replicability in Economics. *Economic Inquiry*, *63*(2), 338-356. doi: [10.1111/ecin.13244](https://onlinelibrary.wiley.com/doi/full/10.1111/ecin.13244).

+Keane, M. P. & Neal, T. (2024).
+A practical guide to weak instruments. *Annual Review of Economics*, *16*, 185-212.

+Lee, D. S., McCrary, J., Moreira, M. J., & Porter, J. (2022).
+Valid *t*-ratio Inference for IV. *American Economic Review*, *112*(10), 3260-3290.

+Lee, D. S., McCrary, J., Moreira, M. J., Porter, J. R., & Yap, L. (2023).
+What to do when you can't use '1.96' Confidence Intervals for IV. *National Bureau of Economic Research Working Paper No. w31893*.

 Mathur, M. B., & VanderWeele, T. J. (2020).
 New statistical metrics for multisite replication projects. *Journal of the Royal Statistical Society Series A: Statistics in Society*, *183*(3), 1145-1166.